Awards

 Steven Beebe, Texas State University

 Image Placeholder Dr. Steven Beebe, Regents’ and University Distinguished Professor Emeritus at Texas State University, has significantly informed the way we think about and teach communication across the globe over a 50+ career period.
-Dr. Beebe has lectured throughout Europe, Asia, and Central America, created lasting curriculum changes in Moscow, St. Petersburg, and Pyatigorsk, and is a Visiting Scholar at both the University of Oxford and the University of Cambridge.
-Their additional expertise in C. S. Lewis also granted students study abroad opportunities.
+He has lectured throughout Europe, Asia, and Central America, created lasting curriculum changes in Moscow, St. Petersburg, and Pyatigorsk, and is a Visiting Scholar at both the University of Oxford and the University of Cambridge.
+Dr. Beebe's additional expertise in C. S. Lewis also granted students study abroad opportunities.
 Dr. Beebe earns the trust of students, makes them “feel something,” and demonstrates unmatched preparedness for the classroom.
 Dr. Beebe demonstrates a lifetime of distinguished teaching, impacting the lives of countless students.

 Scholarship Awards